 Yes, you need to fly or train into Guilin.
 From there you can go by minibus to Yangshuo as a cheaper option (there are loads of them around the train station) or take a taxi.
 I've been three times from Shenzhen.
 Yangshuo is amazing.

 Guilin is a dirty city, don't spend any time there.
 Also sketchy around the train station.
 I saw a kid pickpocket a lady walking in front of me near there.
 I called out to make her aware.
 He looked at me with an expression of, "Who do you think you are Laowai", and even the lady seemed pissed.

 If you're up for adventure you can rent a bike and cycle to moon rock, by the river, and some other destinations around there just outside the city.
 It's quite nice.
-Just be careful at night, there are no streetlights and the car can get too close for comfort! over 8 years ago
+Just be careful at night, there are no streetlights and the car can get too close for comfort! almost 9 years ago